CM Punk: Other media

+Brooks wrote the introduction for the hardcover edition of Marvel Comics' 2012 crossover event Avengers vs. X-Men and described the opportunity as a "geek dream come true".
+In 2013, Brooks wrote a foreword for his friend and ex-girlfriend Natalie Slater's cookbook Bake and Destroy: Good Food for Bad Vegans.
+In February 2015, Marvel Comics' Thor Annual No. 1, partly written by Brooks, was released.
+He cowrote "The Most Cursed", which appeared in Vertigo Comics' Strange Sports Stories No. 3 in May 2015.
+Brooks also cowrote Marvel Comics' Drax ongoing series.
+Brooks wrote a one-shot of Marvel's Master of Kung Fu, which was published in November 2017.

+Brooks was the cover athlete for the 2012 video game WWE '13 and the 2026 video game WWE 2K26.
+Brooks appeared alongside his friend and Brazilian Jiu-Jitsu coach Rener Gracie in several episodes of the YouTube series Gracie Breakdown.
+He also worked with Nerdist Industries, including hosting the series Grammar Slam, where he explained grammatical mistakes in messages from professional wrestling fans and berated them.
+Brooks appeared as the Sports Grand Marshal of the nationally televised McDonald's Thanksgiving Parade in downtown Chicago in 2008 and 2012.
+He threw out the ceremonial first pitch at a Chicago Cubs game in September 2025.

 Personal life

+Brooks with his wife AJ Lee at San Diego Comic-Con in July 2026.

 Brooks began dating fellow WWE wrestler April Mendez, better known as AJ Lee, in August 2013, and they married on June 13, 2014.
-They have a rescue dog named Larry and split their time between homes in Los Angeles and his native Chicago.
+They split their time between homes in Los Angeles and his native Chicago.
+They had a dog, Larry, who died in 2025.
 Brooks is a lifelong fan of various sports teams from his hometown, especially the Chicago Blackhawks and the Chicago Cubs.
 He is straight edge and an atheist.
-He also identifies as a pro-choice feminist and a supporter of the Black Lives Matter movement, LGBTQ rights, and Palestine.
+He also identifies as pro-choice, feminist, and a supporter of the Black Lives Matter movement, LGBTQ rights, and Palestine.
 Brooks is a fan of hardcore and punk music, he has stated that some of his favorite bands are Rancid, H2O, Madball and Against Me.

 In February 2015, WWE doctor Christopher Amann filed a defamation lawsuit against Brooks and Scott Colton over Brooks' allegations of medical malpractice on an episode of Colton's podcast.
 Amann sought roughly $4,000,000 in compensation and an undisclosed amount in punitive damages.
 WWE issued a statement and video in support of Amann.
 The case went to trial in 2018, where a jury ruled in favor of Brooks and Colton.
 In August 2018, Colton filed a lawsuit against Brooks, alleging breach of contract and fraud due to Brooks' alleged agreement and later refusal to pay Colton's legal fees for the Amann suit.
 Colton sought $200,000 in damages and an additional $1 million in punitive damages.
 Brooks filed a counterclaim against Colton in June 2019, for $600,000 and additional fees.
 Both lawsuits were settled and dismissed in September 2019.
 According to PWInsider, the settlement involved no financial compensation.

-On September 5, 2025, Brooks threw out the ceremonial first pitch at a Chicago Cubs game.